-While none of these versions are show acceptable, they are very likely still fantastic dogs for the non-showing family.
+While none of these versions are show-acceptable, they are very likely still fantastic dogs for the non-showing family.

 Are Brindle Great Danes Rare?

-Brindle Great Danes not considered to be truly rare given that they are one of the breed’s seven official colors.
+Brindle Great Danes are not considered to be truly rare given that they are one of the breed’s seven official colors.

-However, because the allele for the brindle markings are on the K locus, they can be more difficult to produce than other colors.
+However, because the alleles for the brindle markings are on the K locus, they can be more difficult to produce than other colors.
 For example, the K locus also contains the black dominant allele, for which if one is present the dog will present as black rather than brindle.

 Producing a brindle dog requires that neither parent passes along the dominant black allele to ensure that it does not override the recessive brindle allele.

-For this reason, it is once again more difficult to produce brindles than other colors, but with careful planning it is still easily accomplished.
+For this reason, it is once again more difficult to produce brindles than other colors, but with careful planning, it is still easily accomplished.

 How Much Do Brindle Great Danes Cost?